 - Good vocal clarity

-Smoothness is the story of the Sport Earbuds’ audio performance.
+Smoothness is the story of the Sport Earbuds’ audio.
 As you’d expect from Bose, audio quality is very good and stands up solidly to pricier true wireless options.

 High frequencies are also handled well, with good definition and enough brightness and clarity to make them distinct in a track such as GoGo Penguin’s Raven.
 The size of the soundstage is one area where the Sport Earbuds feel a little less astute, but there’s no impact on music in terms of clarity.
-Dynamism – the sense of quiet and loud – is managed well both in a smaller and broader sense for a flowing performance.
+The dynamic swings between quiet and loud is managed well both in a minute and broader sense for a flowing performance.

 Should you buy it?

-For the best fit I don’t think any fitness earbud manages as good a fit as the Sport Earbuds.
+For the best fit The fit here is secure as you can get.
 Whether it’s running or doing more body-based workouts, these earbuds stay put.

 You might like…

-No, they’re water-resistant, so don’t submerge them into water.
+No, they’re water-resistant, so we wouldn’t recommend submerging them into water.